Residential Heavy Garbage Collection Schedule

 Residential Heavy Garbage Collection- Important Reminders

-• All areas of CBRM must have heavy garbage materials out for curbside collection NO LATER than 6am on the scheduled date.
+• All areas of CBRM must have heavy garbage materials out for curbside collection no later than 6 a.m. on Monday, April 28.

 • Collectors do not have a set starting point.
 Trucks will be removing materials in different areas across the municipality.

-• Residents are responsible for keeping their heavy garbage piles neat while waiting for heavy garbage collection to occur in their neighborhood.
+• Residents are responsible for keeping their heavy garbage piles neat while waiting for heavy garbage collection in their neighborhood.

-• Make sure material not intended for heavy garbage such as hockey sticks, hockey nets, basketballs, basketball nets, bicycles, scooters, skateboards, lawn mowers or waste containers do not get stored or placed near your heavy garbage pile.
-Items removed by collectors, not intended for heavy garbage, is not the responsibility of the Solid Waste Department.
+• Make sure material not intended for heavy garbage such as hockey sticks, hockey nets, basketballs, basketball nets, bicycles, scooters, skateboards, lawn mowers or waste containers are not placed near your heavy garbage pile.
+Items removed by collectors, not intended for heavy garbage, is not the responsibility of the municipality.

 • Collectors will only remove heavy garbage placed at the curb.
 Items left on porch steps, near homes, or visible in backyards will not be removed.